googleapis/nodejs-firestore/api-report/firestore.api.md

 // build/src/reference.d.ts:366:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
 // build/src/reference.d.ts:397:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/reference.d.ts:399:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
-// build/src/reference.d.ts:628:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:799:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:998:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/reference.d.ts:1222:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// build/src/reference.d.ts:1004:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1228:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1006:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1230:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1014:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1238:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1016:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1240:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1016:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+// build/src/reference.d.ts:1240:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/src/reference.d.ts:1018:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1242:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1018:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+// build/src/reference.d.ts:1242:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/src/reference.d.ts:1020:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1244:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1022:24 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// build/src/reference.d.ts:1246:24 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// build/src/reference.d.ts:1022:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// build/src/reference.d.ts:1246:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// build/src/reference.d.ts:1031:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1255:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1033:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/reference.d.ts:1257:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// build/src/reference.d.ts:1035:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1259:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1180:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1405:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1406:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1655:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1181:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1756:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1433:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1761:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:26:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:36:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/transaction.d.ts:233:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/transaction.d.ts:239:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/transaction.d.ts:235:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/transaction.d.ts:241:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
 // build/src/write-batch.d.ts:86:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/write-batch.d.ts:109:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration